+- (a) Only one

+- (b) Only two

+- (c) All three

+- (d) None

-24. Ilmenite and rutile, abundantly available in certain coastal tracts of India, are rich sources of which one of the following?
+- 24. Ilmenite and rutile, abundantly available in certain coastal tracts of India, are rich sources of which one of the following?
 [Miscellaneous]

 - (a) Aluminium

 - (b) Copper

 - (c) Iron

 - (d) Titanium

 - 25. About three-fourths of world's cobalt, a metal required for the manufacture of batteries for electric motor vehicles, is produced by: [World Geography]

 - (a) Argentina

 - (b) Botswana

 - (c) The Democratic Republic of the Congo

 - (d) Kazakhstan

-26. Which one of the following is a part of the Congo Basin?
+- 26. Which one of the following is a part of the Congo Basin?
 [World Geography]

 - (a) Cameroon

 - (b) Nigeria

 - (c) South Sudan

 - (d) Uganda

+- 27. Consider the following statements:

-- Amarkantak Hills are at the confluence of Vindhya and Sahyadri Ranges. - 2.
+- 1. Amarkantak Hills are at the confluence of Vindhya and Sahyadri Ranges. - 2.
 Biligirirangan Hills constitute the easternmost part of Satpura Range. - 3.
 Seshachalam Hills constitute the southernmost part of Western Ghats.

-8. With reference to India's projects on connectivity, consider the following statements:
+28. With reference to India's projects on connectivity, consider the following statements:

-- 1. East-West Corridor under Golden Quadrilateral Project connects Dibrugarh and Surat. - Trilateral Highway connects Moreh in Manipur and Chiang Mai in Thailand via Myanmar. - 3.
+- 1. East-West Corridor under Golden Quadrilateral Project connects Dibrugarh and Surat. - 2.
+Trilateral Highway connects Moreh in Manipur and Chiang Mai in Thailand via Myanmar. - 3.
 Bangladesh-China-India-MyanmarEconomic Corridor connects Varanasi in Uttar Pradesh with Kunming in China.

-29. With reference to the Earth's atmosphere, which one of the following statements is correct?
+9. With reference to the Earth's atmosphere, which one of the following statements is correct?

-- (a) The total amount of insolation received at the equator is roughly about 10 times of that received at the poles. - (b) Infrared rays constitute roughly two-thirds of insolation. - (c) Infrared waves are largely absorbed by water vapour that is concentrated in the lower atmosphere. - (d) Infrared waves are a part of visible spectrum of electromagnetic waves of solar radiation.
+- (a) The total amount of insolation received at the equator is roughly about 10 times of that received at the poles. - (b) Infrared rays constitute roughly two-thirds of insolation. - (c) Infrared waves are largely absorbed by water vapour that is concentrated in the lower atmosphere. - (d) Infrared waves are a part of visible spectrum of electromagnetic waves of solar radiation. - 30.
+Consider the following statements: